pitt-sci-cmpinf0010/Data-Visualization/README.md

 ## Getting Started Again™

 1. Log into SCI JupyterHub and start a terminal
-2. Type in `git clone https://github.com/pitt-sci-cmpinf0010/Geopandas.git` and hit the enter key
+2. Type in `git clone https://github.com/pitt-sci-cmpinf0010/Data-Visualization` and hit the enter key
 3. This should download a folder to your JupyterHub with the lab (it should be called `Geopandas`)
 4. Double click the new folder in the file explorer.
 You should see the lab contents.
-5. Launch the `Lab-Exercises.ipynb` notebook.
-You can also launch `Lab-Lesson.ipynb` if you need a refresher on what the UTA went over in the skills lab.
+5. Launch `Lab-Lesson.ipynb` notebook to review everything the UTA covered in lab section.
+There are no exercises that you need to complete this week.

 ### If JupyterHub doesn't work for you